carpentries-incubator/machine-learning-responsible-python/_episodes/08-reporting.md

 questions:
 - "How should reports of study be reported?"
 objectives:
-- "Gain awareness of reporting guidelines."
+- "Become familiar with reporting guidelines."
 keypoints:
 - "When writing up a machine learning study, refer to reporting guidelines."
 ---